 The 21st Century Community Learning Centers (21st CCLC) program is the only federal funding explicitly for expanded learning programs.
 This funding supports more than 600 programs throughout the state, representing almost 300,000 kids.
 Many California programs depend on this funding, particularly summer learning programs and programming for high school students (for which this is the only public funding source).

-President Trump’s budget blueprint, proposed in March, calls for the elimination of 21st CCLC funding in Fiscal Year 2018, along with 62 other programs and agencies that are critical to the health and success of our nation’s children and families.
+President Trump’s budget blueprint, proposed in March, calls for the elimination of 21st CCLC funding in Fiscal Year 2018.
 These dramatic cuts would be devastating for students and families in California and around the nation.
 In California, this threat is compounded by stagnant funding from the state, forcing many to cut programming and staff hours.

 We believe expanded learning opportunities support a variety of academically enriching, engaging, hands-on learning opportunities that complement, but differ from school day instruction – and that these services should be delivered jointly by non-profits and schools during the times after school, before school, and in the summer.